Nathnaelc/cs162-test/assignments/final_project.md

 ensure consistency of the weight of the final project for all students.
 This is the approach taken even for students in unspecialized roles who show a slight preference for a specific aspect of the project.

-## Focused Outcomes Added

-- **#algorithms**: Apply algorithmic thinking strategies to solve problems and effectively implement working code.
-(C) FA
-- **#breakitdown**: Organize problems into tractable components and design solutions.
-(H) EA
-- **#cs162-communication**: Ensure that all code, documentation and commit messages are clearly written with explanations where appropriate.
-- **#cs162-abstraction**: Design interfaces (class interfaces, user interfaces, etc.) that are easy to use and hide much of the complexity needed for the implementation.
-- **#cs162-separationofconcerns**: Design systems such that any task is handled by exactly one component and each component handles conceptually similar tasks.
-- **#cs162-testing**: Write comprehensive and meaningful testing code for the system.